vanruc/todoApp/README.md

 	</item>
 </row>
 ```
-Once done, save the file, run `Generate Domain` command and re-deploy your application to apply the condition.
+Once done, save the file, run the `Generate Domain` command and re-deploy your application to apply the condition.

-Now when we loged in as a `Project Member` the `User` dropdowbox will disappear.
+Now when we are logged in as a `Project Member` the `User` dropdownbox will disappear.

 ![](doc_img_src/staff_info_2.png)